-The more complex your systems get the more you’ll want to draw them out to ensure balance.
-At the start this four-option system feels like it might work as each option beats the one that comes after it.
-But when you start to question how 1 & 3 interact or 2 & 4, you’ll see that the system becomes unbalanced.
-Now options 1 and 2 are vastly superior as they can beat two options while 3 & 4 can only beat one option and will lose to two.
-Game Design is about maintaining systems and ensuring their success.
+At the start, this four-option system feels like it might work as each option beats the one that comes after it.
+But when you start to question how 1 and 3 interact or 2 and 4, you’ll see that the system becomes unbalanced.
+Now options 1 and 2 are vastly superior as they can beat two options, but 3 and 4 can only beat one option and will lose to two.
+Game design is about maintaining systems and ensuring their success.
 RPS can only maintain balance by adding two options at a time.
-An example of this can be found in the five-option version called Rock Paper Scissors Lizard Spock (created by Sam Kass and Karen Bryla):
+An example of this can be found in the five-option version called Rock, Paper, Scissors, Lizard, Spock (created by Sam Kass and Karen Bryla):